OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 .. image:: /images/vOneCloud-download-deploy-010.png
     :align: center

+Step 2.
 Connecting to the Sunstone Interface
 --------------------------------------------------------------------------------

 Now that you have the IP of the appliance you can open the Sunstone Web Interface: ``http://<appliance-ip>:9869``.